Racer159/jackal/docs/12-contribute-to-zarf/2-testing.md

 # The default way, from the root directory of the repo.
 Will run all of the tests against your chosen k8s distro.
 Will automatically build any binary dependencies that don't already exist.
 make test-e2e ARCH="[amd64|arm64]"

-# To test against a Zarf-created cluster (on Linux with sudo)
+# To test against a Jackal-created cluster (on Linux with sudo)
 APPLIANCE_MODE=true make test-e2e ARCH="[amd64|arm64]"

 # If you already have everything build, you can run this inside this folder.
 This lets you customize the test run.